 Honors Program in Religious Studies

-- To allow and encourage such students to formulate an individualized program of study with a member of the faculty.
+Our students will formulate an individualized program of study with a member of the faculty.

-To be admitted, the student must first have junior standing, have completed at least 9 hours of coursework required for the major in religious studies, and have a 3.25 or higher GPA both overall and in religious studies.
-Interested students should contact the Religious Studies Honors Director, who will then guide them through the details of application for admission and will appoint an honors committee to evaluate the honors paper.
+Admission to the program requires students to have junior standing, completion of nine credits in the major, and a 3.25 GPA both overall and in religious studies.
+Interested students should contact the religious studies honors director, who will guide them through the details of application for admission and will appoint an honors committee to evaluate the honors paper.

-- Satisfactorily complete no fewer than 9 credit hours of honors-option coursework (all courses numbered REL 314 and higher with consent of the instructor) including at least one 400-level course.
-Other honors-option courses may occasionally be substituted subject to the approval of the Honors Director and the course instructor.
+- Complete no fewer than nine credit hours of honors-option coursework (all courses numbered REL 314 and higher with consent of the instructor), including at least one 400-level course.